tuzumkuru/test_eInk-Bonnet_openweather/README.md

 You can get your API Key after signing up and logging into OpenWeatherMap.
 You can find your API keys at https://home.openweathermap.org/api_keys address.

+You can run the application using pipenv

+    pipenv run python main.py

+## Problems

 If you encounter an error about libopenjp2-7 you can install it using the command below:

     sudo apt-get install libopenjp2-7